arsam31/SAAC02-Notes/README.md

 are managed as normal EC2 instances.
 You can use spot pricing or prepaid EC2 servers.

+Imp: If you are not running any task or services on your EC2 Container hosts, you are still paying for them while they are in a running state.

 #### Fargate mode

 Removes more of the management overhead from ECS, no need to manage EC2.

+We still use Scheduling and Orchestration,Cluster Manager,Placement Engine,Registry,Container definition,Task roles and Services.

 **Fargate shared infrastructure** allows all customers to access from the same pool of resources.